apache/arrow/docs/source/format/Intro.rst

 ------

-A struct is a nested data type parameterized by an ordered sequence of fields (a data types and a name).
+A struct is a nested data type parameterized by an ordered sequence of fields (a data type and a name).

 * There is one child array for each field
-* Child arrays are independent and need not be adjacent to each other in memory (only need to have the same length)
+* Child arrays are independent and need not be adjacent to each other in memory.
+They only need to have the same length.

 One can think of an individual struct field as a key-value pair where the key is the field name and the child array its values.
 The field (key) is